Hero Background

 Week 10: Appliances, Lighting & Trim

-• Appliances are set and connected
+• Appliances set and connected

-• Lighting fixtures are installed
+• Lighting fixtures installed (recessed, pendants, under-cabinet, etc.)

 Phase 4: Final Walkthrough & Completion (Weeks 11–12)